 Phase 3: Remediation Advising for an Individual Success Plan

-Note that if you are meeting the TSI requirement by taking a developmental course, you will still be enrolled in that course at the time that registration for the following semester begins, and so you will not yet have satisfied the requirement; please see your college advisor to request to have your hold released in order to enroll in courses for the second semester.
-Once you pass the developmental course, your TSI requirement should be completed.
+Once you pass the developmental course, your TSI requirement for that subject will be completed.
+However, you will still be enrolled in that course at the time that registration for the following semester begins, and so you will not yet have satisfied the requirement.
+Please make an appointment your academic advisor to request to have your hold released in order to enroll in courses for the second semester.
 If you are not able to demonstrate that you are TSI complete by the end of the first semester, the TSI hold will be replaced on your student account, meaning you will need to see your advisor to make a plan for meeting the TSI requirement in your second semester at UH.

 Frequently Asked Questions